 Whether you’re a nature lover, adventurer, or foodie, you can surely find your place in the Golden State.
-You will never run out of places to go because there is a wide range of things to do in California.
+You will never run out of places to go because of the wide range of things to do in California.
 This includes fun beach escapades, adrenaline-inducing trips to amusement parks, relaxing nature trails, diverse food explorations, and more.

 Most places in California will take your breath away with their mesmerizing road views and fantastic beaches.
-California is also home to remarkable landmarks, like the Hollywood Sign and the Golden Gate Bridge.
-If you’re lucky enough, you can even meet Hollywood superstars while strolling the state!
+California also has remarkable landmarks, like the Hollywood Sign and the Golden Gate Bridge.
+If you’re lucky enough, you can even meet Hollywood superstars while wandering the state!

-California is one of, if not the best, travel destinations for tourists from various cities and countries, which is why it isn’t surprising that millions of tourists visit the state yearly.
+California is one of the best, if not the best, travel destinations for tourists from various cities and countries, so it isn’t surprising that millions of tourists visit the state yearly.
 If you haven’t been to California, this guide will tell you why you should add it to your travel bucket list.

-This 400,000-square-kilometer state is largely accessible by car, by train, by bike, and even by walking.
+This 400,000-square-kilometer state is largely accessible by car, train, bike, and walking.
 Because California is a known tourist destination, it won’t be challenging for local and international tourists to find accommodations that suit their lifestyle, preferences, and budget.

-- Best and Fun Things to do in California
+- Things to Do in California & Places to Visit

 - 1. Do some California Sightseeing along the Golden Gate Bridge